 Definition/Introduction

-Movements of the head during routine activities include angular rotation and linear acceleration.
-The oculomotor system maintains gaze fixed in space during these head movements using vestibulo–ocular reflex (by semicircular canals) and ocular counter-rolling reflex (by otoliths).
+Head movements during routine activities include angular rotation and linear acceleration.
+The oculomotor system maintains the gaze fixed in space during these head movements using the vestibulo–ocular reflex (by semicircular canals) and the ocular counter-rolling reflex (by otoliths).
+Vestibulo–ocular reflex is an involuntary reflex that stabilizes the visual field and retinal image during head motion by producing eye movements in a counter direction.

 - Extraretinal signals about head motion